dkarthe/webjeda-blog/_posts/2016-01-12-how-to-sync-files-folders-with-github.md

 <img alt="How to sync folders with Github" title="How to sync folders with Github" itemprop="thumbnailUrl" class="left half noborder" src="{{ site.url }}/images/sync-local-folders-with-github.jpg">

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Creating files inside Github repository is easy but what if you have lot of files and folders to upload to Github!
-You can also upload project to github using this method.
-In this tutorial I'm uploading a complete website into Github Pages.
+You can also upload a project to github using this method.
+In this tutorial, I'm uploading a complete website into Github Pages.
 {: .intro}

-In my initial days of using Github I used to see repositories filled with folders, files and what not.
+In my initial days of using Github, I used to see repositories filled with folders, files and what not.
 I used to wonder how the hell these people are uploading folders to Github!
 {: .clear}

 <div id="toc" class="clear"></div>